Driver charged in missing toddler case says child was sold for $10,000, police in Pennsylvania say

 Nancy said she was told the woman would then "flag" her down and Nancy was to turn over the toddler, the complaint says.

-Nancy told detectives she encountered a silver SUV with out-of-state plates parked on the side of the road and did as she had been instructed -- passing the toddler and the carseat over to a woman standing next to the car and then driving off.
-Nancy told police she also saw a second woman inside the SUV.
+Nancy told detectives she encountered a silver SUV with out-of-state license plates parked on the side of the road and did as she had been instructed, passing the toddler and the car seat over to a woman standing next to the car and then driving off.
+Nancy told police she saw a second woman inside the SUV.

 Nancy said she then drove around, smoked cigarettes and talked on the phone with her husband, the complaint said.